 Shut off and Unplug Small Appliances

 When you are done with small appliances shut them off and unplug them (ie. toaster, blender, coffee maker, etc) Especially your computer, gaming devices (Wii, Xbox, etc…) and even your Internet Router!
 Don’t leave them plugged in because they still draw power when not in use and you are literally wasting electricity on un-used products!
-Invest in some power strips to make it easy to just flip the switch and turn things off.
-Did you know they even make power strips with timers?
+Invest in some to make it easy to just flip the switch and turn things off.
+Did you know they even make ?

 Don’t Leave your Phone on its Charger

 I always charge my phone BEFORE I go to bed.
 Why have it on the charger 8 hours when it only can charge an hour?
 Doing it this way I will save 7 hours of electricity (multiply that each day and I will save 56 hours of electricity) On average you will save .0168 kWh per night that might not seem like a lot but after each day add that up.

 Here is an easy one, literally switch out those old bulbs to energy efficient bulbs.
 These light bulbs will save you 50-80% in electricity costs compared to regular light bulbs.
 These often go on sale at and for a pretty good price.

 Adjust the Temperature on your Refrigerator and Freezer